testmachine-ai/github-action/README.md

 ## Usage

-- Enable a workflow in the repository that contains your contract(s).
+- Enable a workflow yaml file in the repository that contains your contract(s).
 This is usually declared in the file `.github/workflows/build.yml`
 - After the pipeline finished executing, you will find the artifact called `result-report` that you can download to see the scan results PDF

-Here is a example action yaml file:
+Here is an example action yaml file using the TestMachine github action:

 ```yaml
 on: